 DISCUSSION

-In a cross-sectional study we used an established method of measuring illness perceptions [19] to investigate average differences between newly-diagnosed POAG/OHT patients (cases) and those with a diagnosis of more than two yearsResults indicate no difference in overall illness perceptions between the cases .
+In a cross-sectional study we used an established method of measuring illness perceptions [19] to investigate average differences between newly-diagnosed POAG/OHT patients (cases) and those with a diagnosis of more than two years.
+Results indicate no difference in overall illness perceptions between the cases and those with a diagnosis of more than two years.
 Therefore, perhaps surprisingly, in this group of people, a new diagnosis of POAG/OHT does not precipitate a sudden feeling of negative illness perceptions when compared to other people who have lived with the condition for more than two years.

 Our findings represent new knowledge about illness perceptions in people with POAG/OHT.
 For example, results suggest diagnosis may not be as distressing as previous studies have indicated [6, 7, 10].
 Overall illness perceptions of our participants were, for example, similar to those from other studies that have used BIPQ to assess heart palpitations [14] or pre-treatment pulmonary tuberculosis [15].
 In contrast, scores were lower on average than those found in people with diabetes [19].
 These comparisons allow illness perceptions of POAG/OHT to be placed on a spectrum of chronic disease, but it may not be meaningful because of differences in the type of study and study populations.